Talia1905/Talia1905/README.md

 - 👋 Hi, I’m @Talia1905
-- 👀 I’m interested in managing firms
+- 👀 I’m interested in computer programming
-- 🌱 I’m currently learning in the university pf nairobi
+- 🌱 I’m currently learning in weekend academy
-- 💞️ I’m looking to collaborate on firm managing
+- 💞️ I’m looking to collaborate with gbs centre
 - 📫 How to reach me natashanasiyeku@gmail.com

 <!---